I-70 killer: Patricia Magers and Patricia Smith

 The next two murders occurred on April 11 at the La Bride d'Elegance bridal shop in Wichita.
 The victims were Patricia Smith, 23, and the store's owner, 32-year-old Patricia Magers.
 As this was the only case involving multiple victims, investigators believe the killer was under the impression that there was only one woman in the store.
 The women had stayed past the normal closing time of 6 p.m. to allow a male customer to pick up a cummerbund.
 Sometime after 6 p.m., the women allowed the killer into the store, thinking he was the customer they were waiting for.
 After the women were murdered, the actual customer arrived to pick up the cummerbund and came face-to-face with the I-70 killer.
-The customer noticed that the killer had a gun and the killer asked the customer to come with him to the back of the store with him.
+The customer noticed that the killer had a gun and the killer asked the customer to come with him to the back of the store.
 The customer refused after which the killer told him to leave the scene.
 Had the customer co-operated with the killer, he almost certainly would have been murdered as well.
 The customer was so frightened that he did not report the incident until more than an hour had passed.
 He later provided details for a composite sketch of the killer, describing the killer as a slender white man with reddish hair armed with an Uzi-style gun.

 Michael McCown

 On April 27, Michael McCown, 40, was killed in his mother Sylvia's ceramics store in Terre Haute, Indiana around 4:00 p.m.
 McCown's wallet and less than $50 were stolen from the store.
 No witnesses reported seeing the killer beforehand.
-McCown was the only man killed during the spree and it is believed by investigators that the I-70 killer chose the store because the store's solo woman's name (Sylvia's Ceramics) seemed to make it a good target.
-Because McCown was reported to wear his hair in a ponytail and was shot from behind, while he was kneeling to stock shelves, he may have been mistaken for a woman.
+McCown was the only male victim of the spree and it is believed by investigators that the I-70 killer chose the store because the store's solo woman's name (Sylvia's Ceramics) seemed to make it a good target.
+It is believed that McCown was mistaken for a woman because he was reported to wear his hair in a ponytail and was shot from behind while he was kneeling to stock shelves.